Spell Check in Excel (Table of Contents)

 Introduction to Spell Check in Excel

 Spell Check, as the name says it helps the user to check the spelling of each word and sentence.
-It is very important to use the correct words and without any grammar mistakes, which make a statement look more professional.
+It is essential to use the correct words without any grammar mistakes, making a statement look more professional.
 Spell check can be done manually and also can be automated using VBA Code.
 To check the spell, we can either use shortcut function key F7 or, from the Review menu tab, we can use the Spelling option under proofing.

 Uses of Spell Check in Excel

 Spell Check is used to identify spelling errors, typing errors, or any kind of duplicate words (I will explain it with an example) in Excel.
 It may be a useful tool when you are using some texts repetitively in Excel.
 Although many of us play with numbers in Excel, spell check plays a crucial role in creating some reports and datasets that may have texts.
 So, nobody will want to see any kind of errors in it, or you don’t want to upset your managers/bosses with these kinds of mistakes.

 - In the below screenshot, I have the conversation between 2 guys saved in Excel.
 Don’t go with the content; it’s purely to make you understand better.

 - In Screenshot 1, you can see there are a lot of typing errors and spelling mistakes.

 - To run spell check in this particular workbook, you must activate the cells where you want to check spelling or typing errors and go to the “REVIEW” tab in the Excel ribbon, and there you will find the spell check option.

 - A shortcut to run spell-check is simply pressing the “F7” button from your keyboard after activating the cells/worksheet.

 - In the above Screenshot 2, you can notice that I have selected the A1 cell and the spell check option in the review tab.